As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 How to Know if I Need an Estate Attorney in Kona, Hawaii?

-This day and age, many people have made the choice to forego estate planning or attempt to create their own plan using non-attorney resources.
+This day and age, many people have made the choice to forego or attempt to create their own plan using non-attorney resources.
 Like with any legal issue, pursuing an estate plan without the guidance of an Estate Attorney in Kona is risky.
 Estate law is complex, and a single mistake could foil your estate plan entirely.

 There are some times when the guidance of an estate attorney is vital.
 When you are considering complex legal plans or have substantial assets that must be addressed, hiring an estate attorney could be in your best interest.